danwolff/xlsx_csv_sql/README.md

 xlsx_csv_sql
 ============

-xls_csv_sql is a two step method for putting Excel tables into Postgres.
+xlsx_csv_sql is a two step method to copy Excel tables into a SQL database.

 1. csv_from_excel.sh

- -Bash uses xlsx2csv [1] Python program to convert XLSX files to CSVs.
+ -Bash uses the xlsx2csv [1] Python program to convert XLSX files to CSVs.

 2. insert_from_csv.py

- -Python uses pandas [2] module & others to import CSV files to Postgres.
+ -Python uses the pandas [2] module (& others) to insert the CSV data into a SQL database.

 The scripts are short and considered self documenting.
 Note: you may need to run insert_from_csv.py with sudo or otherwise ensure sufficient permissions.